-The following tables present the summarised conclusions for each component of the claim from the Reasoning Phase review, based upon GO's claim submission (USO Model dated on 04 December 2018) as at this phase's review.
-During the Calculation Accuracy Phase further information and clarification questions were requested from GO on USO components.
+The following tables present the summarised conclusions for each claimed USO components and intangible benefits from the Reasoning Phase review, based upon GO's claim submission (USO claim and Model received 01 February 2023) as at this phase's review.
+During the Calculation Accuracy Phase, further information and clarification questions were requested from GO on USO components.

-Component Initial reasonability assessment Public payphones On the basis of the EC Directive, the 2015 MCA USO Decision and international practice, payphones can form part of the USO claim.
+Component Initial reasonability assessment Public payphones On the basis of the EC Directives, the 2015 MCA USO Decision and international practice, payphones can form part of the USO claim.
 The 2015 MCA USO Decision and previous USO claim decision notices concluded that the claim for public payphones should be based on the optimal number of payphones, and not the existing number of payphones.
-The parameters for the calculation of the optimal/ minimum number of payphones per locality depends on locality population figures, as established by the 2010 MCA USO Decision (2011 update) and confirmed by the 2015 MCA USO Decision.
-GO's 2017 submission has been based on the optimal number of payphones and is considered as reasonable.
-Social tariffs Based on the EC Directive and the 2015 MCA USO Decision, social tariffs can form part of the USO claim given that they represent a social obligation imposed on GO by the regulator.
+The parameters for the calculation of the optimal/minimum number of payphones per locality depends on locality population figures, as established by the 2010 MCA USO Decision (2011 update) and confirmed by the 2015 MCA USO Decision.
+GO's 2018 submission has been based on the optimal number of payphones and is considered as reasonable.
+Social tariffs Based on the EC Directives and the 2015 MCA USO Decision, social tariffs can form part of the USO claim given that they represent a social obligation imposed on GO by the regulator.
 In line with previous MCA Decisions, the social tariff computation should be based on standard tariffs to ensure that those funding the social benefits are not burdened by higher cost than "normal" consumers.
 GO have based their claim on standard tariffs and the claim for this component is considered as reasonable.
-During the Calculation Accuracy Phase, the accuracy of the social tariff component calculation will be assessed, and the number of users claimed by GO to have benefited from social tariffs in 2017 cross-checked against figures held by the responsible Ministry.
+In the Calculation Accuracy Phase, the accuracy of the social tariff component calculation is assessed, and the number of users claimed by GO to have benefited from social tariffs in 2018 are cross-checked against figures held by the responsible Ministry.

-Reasonability Phase: Conclusions summary (2)
+Reasoning Phase: Conclusions summary (2)